DataFrames - Part 1

 data_back_fft = fft(data_back, axis=0)

-First, we obtain a Fourier spectrum for every data column, so we need to define how many plots we want to have.
-If we take only columns, we can display them all in one go.
+Firstly, we must obtain a Fourier spectrum for every data column.
+Thus, we need to define how many plots we want to have.
+If we take only the columns in our data, we should be able to display them all, simultaneously.

-Second, the Fourier transform results in twice the number of complex coefficients (positive and negative) of which we only need the first half.
+Secondly, the Fourier Transform results in twice the number of complex coefficients; it produces both positive and negative frequency components, of which we only need the first (positive) half.

-Third, the Fourier transform outputs complex numbers.
-To display the ‘amplitude’ of a frequency (the coefficient corresponding to the amplitude of the sine wave with that frequency) we take the absolute value of the complex numbers.
+Lastly, the Fourier Transform outputs complex numbers.
+To display the ‘amplitude’ of each frequency, we take the absolute value of the complex numbers, using the abs() function.

 PYTHON